bvberkum/htcache/main.rst

 HTCache is a fork of http-replicator and the main script follows the same implementation using fibers.
 It has a bit more elaborated message handling::

-   HttpRequest ----> ProxyProtocol --------get--> DirectResponse (3)
+   HtRequest ----> ProxyProtocol --------get--> DirectResponse (3)
                       |            `----nocache-> Blocked(Image)ContentResponse (1)
                       |            `--------ok--> DataResponse
-                      |            `--------ok--> RewrittenDataResponse (5,6)
+                      |            `--------ok--> RewrittenDataResponse (6)
                       `- HttpProtocol ------ok--> (Chunked)DataResponse
                       |               `--error--> BlindResponse
                       `- FtpProtocol -----------> DataResponse
                                      `----------> NotFoundResponse

-HttpRequest reads incoming request message and determines the protocol for the rest of the session.
+HtRequest reads incoming request message and determines the protocol for the rest of the session.
 Protocol will wrap the incoming data, the parsed request header of that data and if needed send the actual message.
 Upon receiving a response it parses the message header and determines the appropiate response.